 Just because your fluid might look clean to the naked eye – that doesn't mean it's not dangerous.
 If there is water in the brake fluid, it can be hard to notice, but it still could make the fluid boil.
 Boiling fluid can cause loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily tell you if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 The standard recommendation is every two years, but your vehicles manufacturer log book may have a different schedule set out – it's important to remember these are recommendations and so it is advised to inspect the condition of your brake fluid on a regular basis.

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Highton Automotive Services we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Highton Automotive Services we offer a full 65 Point Vehicle Inspection Report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This Vehicle Inspection Report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.

 Trading Hours: Open Monday to Friday 7:30 am to 5:30 pm